mourtadg7/mourtadg7/README.md

-## About me
+## About Me

-- :books: Mathematics and Statistics major
+- :books: B.Sc.
+Honours Mathematics and Statistics
 - :briefcase: Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour
 -